ShIvAmKaUsHaL69/gptdb/README.md

 ## Usage

-1. Select a specific database from the dropdown menu or leave it as "All Databases" to query across all available databases
+1. Select a specific database from the dropdown menu or leave it as "Auto-detect" to query across available databases
 2. Type your question in natural language, for example:
    - "How many students were absent this month?"
    - "Show me the total sales by region for the last quarter"
    - "Which products have the highest inventory levels?"
+   - "Show me students created within 10 days in bolsta" (specifying the database name helps with detection)
 3. Press Enter or click the Send button
 4. View the results and explanation

+## Optimizing for Token Usage

+If you encounter "out of token" errors with larger databases, use one of these approaches:

+### 1. Cache Only Specific Databases

+1. Go to Schema Management page (`/schema.html`)
+2. Under "Cache Specific Databases" section, select only the databases that you need
+3. Click "Cache Selected Databases"

+### 2. Create a Simplified Schema File

+1. On the Schema Management page, click "Download Simplified Schema"
+2. Edit the downloaded file to keep only the tables and columns you need
+3. Upload the edited file using the "Upload Schema File" section

+### 3. Mention the Database Name in Your Questions

+When asking questions, include the database name to help the system focus only on that database:
+- "How many students were absent in the **schooldb** this month?"
+- "Show me recent customers in the **customerdb**"

+### 4. Use Database Dropdown

+Select a specific database from the dropdown before asking questions to limit schema information sent to the AI.

 ## Security